 The supporter’s accusations were valid.
 Frank had a tendency to experience nervous breakdowns, especially regarding Yale football.
 William Lyon Phelps, a former classmate, stated “After Frank graduated he could never watch a game without becoming seriously sick from nervous excitement.
 He possessed one of the most peculiar temperaments known of any college man.
 He told me some years ago that he once waited in New York while Yale was playing Princeton, driving up and down the streets in a taxicab.
 Finally he purchased a paper, telling of Yale’s victory.
 At once he became violently sick.”
 Despite losing out on the head coach position, Frank helped coach the ends that year.
 The Bulldogs finished the 1913 season in similar disappointing fashion, going 5-2-3 with losses to Harvard and Colgate.
 Howard Jones resigned at the end of the season to accept a “lucrative business proposition”.
 A new football philosophy was desperately needed to right the ship at Yale and Frank Hinkey had a radical plan.
 But was Yale ready for it?

-1913 Yale football coaches (L to R) – Hinkey, Bomeisler, Bull, Jones, Gallagher (Hinkey Archive)
+1913 Yale football coaches (L to R) – Hinkey, Bomeisler, Bull, Jones, Vaughan (Hinkey Archive)

 Head Coach for Yale